RobKenis/edgecase-2023/docs/thursday/3-beoming-more-agile.md

 ![CNCF Landscape](../img/cncflandscape.png)

 This landscape is driven by "I'll just build it myself".
 When you build a tool, it's designed for a specific purpose.
 You have blind spots.

+This talk is brought to you by [LogicMonitor](https://www.logicmonitor.com/), a platform built for eliminating blind spots.

+## The goals of observability

+- Immediate notifications: no emails, but something direct like Slack or Discord or SMS (hello Mr. Dinosaur)
+- Answer questions based on observability data: tie tracing and logs and metrics together

+LogicMonitor started as an infrastructure platform, it started off in a datacenter.
+Then the app stack is build on top of it, traces and logs.
+Then APM is sprinkled on top. _aaaaargh he starts mentioning AI_
+All these things combined lead to AIOps, which leverages all your data to pinpoint problems. _Note to self: it's not AI, it's a bunch of if-statements and timestamps_